AndyMc3000/ci-ms3-pool-club/README.md

 * The MongoDB NoSQL database program.
 * The EmailJS email service.

-CPC is a small Pool Club with members based around a number of parishes close to Cill na Martra in Co.Cork, Ireland.
-Club members meet weekly at a number of local pubs to play pool.
-Membership numbers fluctuate between roughly 25 to 40 players.
-CPC runs a Pool League twice yearly.
-Members arrange to meet at a venue to play matches which comprise of playing best out of 5 games format.
-A Referee must also be present at league matches.
-Any other member can referee a match.

-Managing members and pool league data was traditionally paper-based, and was a headache for those members who were 'voluntold' to manage that job.
-The club want a simple web-based application to make it easy for members to manage league results, to allow members to get real-time result information, and to allow members to easily get contact information for players when they need to schedule a match with them.

 #### [Back To Top ^ ](#top-of-page) ####

 <hr>

 # 2. <a name="user-experience-design">User Experience Design (UX)</a> #

-The design of the Party Chef site was determined by assessing and quantifying the goals and objectives of the business owner ('client stories'), as well as the requirements of end users who will visit and use the site ('user stories').
+The design of the CPC website was determined by assessing and quantifying the goals and objectives of the club organisers ('client stories'), as well as the requirements of players who will visit and use the site ('user stories').
 Following the determination of client and user stories and their subsequent technical requirements, the site was designed using the principles of Jesse James Garrett's '5 Planes of UX Design'.
 The outcome or tasks created for each of the 5 design planes is outlinined below.

 ### 1. The Strategy Plane ###